rdemolgen/snippets/PM1_plots/README.md

 # PM1_plots

+### Update 05/06/2018: Currently the Harvard Medical School ExAC API is down therefore PM1 plots won't work.
+We are working towards an alternative ###

 ### Update 26/01/18 ###
  - Plots of ExAC data will now include all allele frequencies seperated by zygosity (heterozygous, homozygous, hemizygous).
  - When entering a password for HGMD log-in, this will not appear on the screen.